waderaanmol/my-portfolio/index.md

 #### Python For Everybody Certification

-Next, aiming to expand my introductory knowledge in Python, i successfully completed the Python for Everybody Specialisation[https://www.coursera.org/account/accomplishments/specialization/certificate/XVM4EQ7FXYV7] from University of Michigan on the platform Coursera.
+Next, aiming to expand my introductory knowledge in Python, i successfully completed the Python for Everybody Specialisation [https://www.coursera.org/account/accomplishments/specialization/certificate/XVM4EQ7FXYV7] from University of Michigan on the platform Coursera.
 It introduced fundamental programming concepts including data structures, networked application program interfaces, and databases, using the Python programming language.

+#### Data Analyst

+Worked as a data analyst intern at Leverage Edu that guides students in higher education and career development.
+Managed data research and collection for multiple projects.
+Supervised interns, assisted the project manager and trained the team on using advance Excel function to increase efficiency on a course finder project.

+#### Data Analytics for Business Decision Making | Durham College